 Winter Weather: During cooler months, be sure to bring gloves, a warm hat, and be prepared for sudden shifts in the weather.
 What might seem like a pleasant fall day can quickly become a blizzard, so be prepared for the worst just in case.
 Waterproof boots are a must for navigating through snow at cave entrances.

 Summer Weather: Intense sunlight and warm temperatures require plenty of sunscreen, brimmed hats, and a lot of water to drink.
 In fact, we recommend consuming up to a gallon of water per person, per day!
 And remember, sweet sports drinks and sodas can do more harm than good in hot weather, they can actually cause cramping and serious medical problems.
 It's safer to drink water, or water mixed with a small amount of a sports drink for flavor.

 Rattlesnakes: One venomous snake, the western rattlesnake (Crotalus oreganus), finds valuable habitat in the park.
-While exploring the lava beds, never place a hand where you can't see it.
+While exploring the lava beds, never place a hand where you can't see it and be sure to watch where you step.
 If you do encounter a rattler, heed it's warning buzz and back away calmly.